Marak/translate.js/README.md

 <script src="https://unpkg.com/translate@1"></script>
 ```

-After including it with either of those methods, the usage is the same for both of them afterwards.
+After including translate the usage is similar for both Node.js and the browser.